8 FAQs about your website.

 7. Are there any restrictions on collecting and using information on visitors to my website?

-If you collect any information on users of your website, you must tell users.
+If you collect any information on your website users, you must tell them.
 For example, if your website uses 'cookies' to track users, you must include a statement saying so.
 You must also give users the option to refuse to provide that information.

 8. Does having a website expose me to legal issues overseas and how can I protect myself?